Middlesex: Tower Division

-The Tower division, better known as the Tower Hamlets, was an area in the Southeast of the county covering what is now the London Borough of Tower Hamlets as well as most of what is now the London Borough of Hackney.
+The Tower Division, better known as the Tower Hamlets, was an area in the south-east of the county covering what is now the London Borough of Tower Hamlets as well as most of what is now the London Borough of Hackney.
 The territory had its origin in the medieval Manor of Stepney.

 The area was unusual in combining Hundred and many County responsibilities, to form a "county within a county" comparable to one of the Ridings of Yorkshire.
 Of particular note was its military autonomy: it had its own Lord-Lieutenant of the Tower Hamlets and was thus independent of the Lord Lieutenant of Middlesex.